Cindyzzz616/Mora/README.md

 with the core features available for demonstration._

 ### User Database
-YouLingo allows users to input topics of interest as tags, and save videos as a list.
+Mora allows users to input topics of interest as tags, and save videos as a list.
 It also stores a range of linguistic competency data for each user.
 This includes:
 * Overall CEFR level: This is stored as a floating point number from 0.0 to 5.0, representing levels from A1 to C2.
 Upon sign-up, the user
 * Lexicon: This is a list of the vocabulary that the user has accumulated from videos they have watched.
 Each word has an associated CEFR score, and the application keeps a tally of the number of times the user has encountered that word.